 Measure data may be submitted by individual MIPS eligible clinicians, groups, or third party intermediaries.
 The listed denominator criteria are used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions as allowed by the measure.
 The quality-data codes listed do not need to be submitted by MIPS eligible clinicians, groups, or third party intermediaries that utilize this modality for submissions; however, these codes may be submitted for those third party intermediaries that utilize Medicare Part B claims data.
 For more information regarding Application Programming Interface (API), please refer to the Quality Payment Program (QPP) website.

-Adult women with AJCC stage I (T1c) – III, HER2 positive breast cancer who receive adjuvant chemotherapy
+All female breast cancer patients aged 18 to 70 with stage I (T1c) – III HER2 positive breast cancer

-Use the following definitions to determine HER2 status-
+Use the 2018 ASCO/CAP guideline definitions to determine HER2 status

 - Single-probe average HER2 copy number ≥ 6.0 signals/cell

 - Dual-probe HER2/CEP17 ratio ≥ 2.
 0 with an average HER2 copy number ≥ 4.0 signals/cell